pmainguet/udemy-courses/Javascript/README.md

 # <a name="0"></a> 0 - GENERAL WORKFLOW FOR JS APP CREATION

-* Define general layout + Decompose app in reusable components + Code base HTML and CSS
+* Think
-* Define user interaction workflow (list all actions/events and results to have) and make a list of all TASKS that our code need to do (make difference between data structure manipulation and UI update)
+  * List user interactions (actions/events and result to have)
+  * Make a list of all TASKS that our code need to do
+  * Look at the list of TASKS and separate them in logical units (separation of concerns)
+  * Define general layout
+  * Decompose app in reusable component
+* Base Code
+  * Code base html / CSS / basic app.js + Add the app.js file at the bottom of the HTML file
   * Structure code in modules, for example:
-  * Look at the list of TASKS and separate them in logical units (separation of concerns)
     * one related to UI updating, the UI module
     * one related to DATA manipulation, the DATA module
-    * one related to general CONTROL (such as event handlers) and linking modules, the CONTROLLER module
+    * one related to general CONTROL (such as event handlers) and linking modules, the CONTROLLER module (make difference between data structure manipulation and UI update)
-* Add the app.js file at the bottom of the HTML file
     * Create the Controller side of the app
       * each module with module pattern and separation of concerns (with an AppController that link all module together)
       * Good practice: for querySelector strings, create a variable that store all selectors, so a change in UI can be simply translated in JS code
+* Implement actions:
   * Refactor controller to only have function and create an init function as a public method of the Appcontroller
   * Define Data Models (atomic item and data collections) through the use of objects
   * Write function as "Each function has its specific task" + DRY principle (Don't Repeat Yourself)

 # <a name="a"></a> A- JAVASCRIPT BASICS